FIA Flag

 But then came Le Mans.
 Fangio was only indirectly involved in the accident that led to the death of 81 spectators in the 1955 24 Heurs du Mans, yet it marked a turning point in his career nonetheless.
 Mercedes withdrew from auto racing, and there was a real danger of European governments shutting down F1 in the wake of the tragedy.
 Moving on to Ferrari (racing Lancias), Fangio restored Maranello and F1 to its glory after the death of former champion Alberto Ascari by posting six poles in seven races, and winning three of them (with four 2nds) to claim his 4th — and many feel greatest — World Championship.

-Much like today’s mercenary F1 drivers, Fangio had a knack for spotting the best cars.
-He bolted Ferrari in 1957 to rejoin Maserati, winning a 5th title with such sublime performances as the German GP at the 187-turn Nürburgring — pictured above — where Fangio lost 56 seconds and the lead in a pit stop, but returned to win by letting loose the most spectacular pursuit of his life, bettering the track record for the 14.2 mile Nordschleife (“North Ring”) by an amazing 12 seconds on three consecutive laps.
-Fangio said, “I believe that on that day in 1957 I finally managed to master the Nürburgring, making those leaps in the dark on those curves where I had never before had the courage to push things so far.”
-Years later The Maestro recalled that “The victory ceremony was something else, but even so I never imagined that so many years afterward people would remember this race so clearly.
-And somewhere deep inside me, I told myself that never, never again was I going to drive like I did that day.”
-After a few races in 1958 he abruptly retired following the French GP at Reims, having nothing more to prove to anyone, saying only “It is finished.”
-Fangio’s Maserati was uncompetitive that day and near the end of the race, championship-leading Mike Hawthorn was about to lap him.
-But the Englishman had so much respect for “the old man” that he simply followed him home to the flag.
-Fangio returned to his garage — having saved F1 after Le Mans and setting a standard for excellence and domination that will never be matched — and died peacefully on 17 July 1995 at age 84.
+Much like today's mercenary F1 drivers, Fangio had a knack for spotting the best cars.
+He bolted Ferrari in 1957 to rejoin Maserati, winning a 5th title with such sublime performances as the German GP at the 187-turn Nürburgring — pictured above — where Fangio lost 56 seconds and the lead in a pit stop, but returned to win by letting loose the most spectacular pursuit of his life, bettering the track record for the 14.2 mile Nordeschlifer ("North Ring") by an amazing 12 seconds on three consecutive laps.
+Fangio said, "I believe that on that day in 1957 I finally managed to master the Nürburgring, making those leaps in the dark on those curves where I had never before had the courage to push things so far."
+After a few races in 1958 he abruptly retired, having nothing more to prove to anyone, saying only "It is finished."
+He returned to his garage — having saved F1 following Le Mans and setting a standard for excellence and domination that will never be matched — and died peacefully on 17 July 1995 at age 84.
 Of all those that have followed him, the legendary Fangio said that only Jim Clark and Ayrton Senna, both of whom ironically died in their race cars, came close to matching his driving skills.

 Juan Manuel Fangio's Career Profile